United States Regiments & Batteries > Pennsylvania > Infantry > 29th Pennsylvania Infantry Regiment

 April 29-May 20 March to Washington, D.C., via Richmond

-June Duty in Dept. of Washington, D.C. attached to Bartlett’s Division, 22nd Army Corps, Dept. of Washington
+June Duty in Dept. of Washington, D.C. attached to Bartlett’s Division, 22nd Corps, Dept. of Washington

 May 24 Grand Review

-July 11 Mustered out under Colonel Zulich, Lieutenant Colonel Johnson and Major Dechert
+July 11 The 29th Pennsylvania Infantry Regiment mustered out under the command of Colonel Zulich, Lieutenant Colonel Johnson and Major Dechert